-In general, five different brainwaves are distinguished from each other by their frequency, with each type of brainwaves being produced in the brain according to the currently prevailing state.
+In general, NeuroTech distinguisheds five different brainwaves according to their frequency, with each type of brainwaves being produced in the brain according to the currently prevailing state.
 This means that different brainwaves do not only have different causes, but also different effects on people (see table below).
 Now, the interesting thing is that the different brainwaves can also be generated more or less deliberately: people who are, for instance, very experienced in meditation are able to make the brain produce more theta waves, which generally contribute to relaxation, by meditating.
 Apart from that, theta waves are generated, for instance, in the REM phases of a light sleep.

 Simple EEG sensors integrated in headbands or headgear make it possible to measure these waves at least on certain parts of the head such as the forehead, the temples, and behind the ears.
 Appliances such as Muse and the appropriate app can be used at home to determine the progress that the user has made in his or her meditation exercises.
 The Chinese company Deayea installs corresponding sensors in helmets and uniform caps.
 This allows the surveillance of waking and stressful states, for example, of engine drivers or assembly-line workers.
 According to the manufacturer, such “brain surveillance devices”, a subarea of “emotional surveillance technology”, achieve an accuracy of more than 90 percent by now, and are also applied on assembly-line workers and the military in China.